-Once during a walk, Konucha told Bizuka about her grandpa.
-She was very young when her grandpa disappeared, but she remembered very well many of his stories.
+nce, during a walk, Konucha told Bizuka about her grandpa.
+She was very little when her grandpa disappeared, although she remembered very well many of his stories.
 In the evening, Bizuka recalled this as he dined with her brothers.

-"Jocha, Bocha, do you remember your grandpa too?", he asked "Yep," Bocha smiled.
+"Jocha, Bocha, do you remember your grandpa too?", he asked

+"Yep," Bocha smiled.

 "He was cool," Jocha added.
-"Although, we were very young then."
+"Although, we were very little then."

-"So, what happened to your grandpa?"
+"And what happened to your grandpa?"
 Bizuka asked cautiously.